bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Unit 3 Sprint 2 Challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  ### There seems to be a "many to many" relationship between Employee and Territory.
+The EmployeeTerritories Table is the link between Employees and Territories, as Employees has EmployeeID, Territory does not and Territory has TerritoryID yet Employees does not.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+ ### An appropriate situation would be where you have a large quantity of data or rapidly growing business database with no clear schema definitions.
+If a start up is constantly changing their data schemas due to lets say upgrading mobile apps, real-time analytics, etc then a NoSQL or MongoDB is ideal.

+ ### If you're an accounting firm or an inventory company that needs a database to be well structured and have static schemas then MongoDB wouldn't be your ideal choice.
+Or if you need a certain DB that runs on legacy type of systems, then ideally you wouldn't go with MongoDB.
 - What is "NewSQL", and what is it trying to achieve?
+### The coolest kid on the block, NewSQL is a class of relational database management systems and seeks to provide scalability, like NoSQL, for online transactions processing workloads while maintaining ACID guarantees of a traditional DB.
 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo